Jonasdad/Terraform-executable-tutorial/tutorial/snort/docker.md

 ```
   docker --version
 ```
-5. If you should see:
+5. If you see:
 ```
   Docker version 28.4.0, build d8eb465
 ```
-every thing went correctly.
+the installation is OK!